 Compliance & Regulatory Audits

-In the financial industry in 2010, 95 data breaches were reported to the Privacy Rights Clearinghouse, exposing 6.3 million records of depositors, clients, employees and other stakeholders.
-Periodic GLBA assessments are a requirement, not just for compliance but for sound business practice as well.
-SECNAP Network Security has been a trusted partner to the financial community since 2001.
+Since 2001, SECNAP Network Security has been a trusted partner to many financial institutions.
 By leveraging our comprehensive portfolio of services, CIOs and CISOs, network and IT managers have been able to dramatically reduce vulnerabilities and enhance protection for their sensitive customer data.

-- Create a GLBA compliance benchmark for your organization, or provide a fresh third-party benchmark.
+- Creating a GLBA compliance benchmark for your organization

-- Identify strengths and weaknesses of current security practices, especially those protecting Non-Public Personal Information.
+- Identifying strengths and weaknesses of current security practices, especially those protecting Non-Public Personal Information.

-- Prioritize exposures according to level of risk for IT convenience in addressing them.
+- Prioritizing exposures according to the level of risk for IT convenience in addressing them.

-- Deliver remediation recommendations consistent with compliance regulations, corporate policy, and best practices in the financial industry.
+- Delivering remediation recommendations consistent with compliance regulations, corporate policy, and best practices

-- Provide a repeatable methodology to facilitate periodic GLBA audits.
+- Providing a repeatable methodology to facilitate periodic GLBA audits.